 With places like Mercedes-Benz Stadium and T-Mobile Arena blowing their fans away with technological feats, we know the main event is a big place for video displays.
-But today, we’re seeing our technology being used outside of the traditional game-day environment as well.
+But we’re seeing our technology in use outside of the traditional game-day environment.

 From an organizational perspective, the display also helps thank training camp sponsors, shares the schedule for the upcoming season and offers additional advertising opportunities to generate revenue.
 From a community perspective, the venue can now host special events for the public from movie nights to high school football games.
 It’s a fully-equipped venue adding to the possibilities for the surrounding area.

 The Vikings aren’t the only sports team to unlock the potential of video displays outside of the regular season game-day setting.
 Great Park Ice & Fivepoint Arena, the Anaheim Ducks training facility, has done the same thing, but indoors, with a four-sided centerhung video display system.
 Each side measures approximately 8.5 feet high by 14.5 feet wide and features 10-millimeter line spacing.

 Like the Vikings, the Ducks use their system to replicate game situations, but they open the facility to the community for public skating, private lessons and skating classes, youth and adult hockey leagues, and open stick time where people can work on their hockey skills on the same ice used by the pros.

 Similarly, Real Salt Lake Training Academy, the training facility for the professional soccer team, incorporated similar LED technology.
 They receive all the same benefits as the Vikings and Ducks while also hosting exhibition matches in front of a crowd.
 Real Salt Lake also included pitch-level displays to maximize the impact for their sponsors during these matches.
 In this case, the setting is the same as other live sporting events.